 Fetch as Google

-Top of all, fetch as Google, is a feature which allows your webpage and its content to be instantly indexed by Google.
-This feature is best for indexing purposes at page level.
-When a webpage is fetched, you can see it in Google cache in minutes after submitting the request.
+Top of all, fetch as Google, is a feature that allows your webpage and its content to be instantly indexed by Google.
+This feature is best for indexing individual pages.
+When a webpage is fetched, you can see it in Google cache within minutes after submitting the request.

-The first red box is showing that rendering was partial, which means that Google was unable to fully render your webpage.
+- The little red box on the top shows that the rendering was partial.
+This means that Google was unable to fully render your webpage.

-And in two boxes underneath, you can clearly see that version of webpage that users see is different from the version of webpage that Google sees.
-There might be some .css or .js files that are not crawl-able by bot if they are disallowed in robots.txt.
+- In the two boxes underneath, you can clearly see that the version of the webpage that users see is different from the version of the webpage that Google sees.
+There might be some .css or .js files that are not crawl-able by bots if they are disallowed in robots.txt.

-Finally, use the button at the top right to submit this webpage to the index, if everything is fine in rendered results.
+- Finally, if you think everything is fine in the rendered results, use the button at the top right to submit this webpage to the index.

 It shows the status of requested submissions.

-In the image above, blue box items are search performance and items in green box are filters that can be added to search performance items (blue box) to narrow down the analysis.
+- In the image above, the items in the blue box show search performance.
+Whereas, the items in the green box are filters you can add to search performance items (blue box) to narrow down the analysis.

-Queries: These are the search terms (typically known as keywords) that users type to reach some specific information.
+- Queries: These are the search terms (typically known as keywords) that users type to reach specific information.

-Impressions: These are the occurrences of your webpages in search results against user queries.
+- Impressions: These are the occurrences of your webpages in search results against user queries.
 For every query, Google shows 100 pages with 10 results on each page i.e. 1000 results for each user query.
-So, no matter if your webpage appears at 1st position or the last, one appearance will count as one impression.
+So, no matter if your webpage appears in 1st position or the last, one appearance will count as one impression.

-CTR (Click through Rate): This ratio represents that what percentage (%) of your impressions send users to your website i.e. (clicks/impressions)*100.
-A 50% CTR means that from every two impressions, one user lands on your website.
+- CTR (Click through Rate): This ratio represents the percentage (%) of your impressions that send users to your website i.e. (clicks/impressions)*100.
+A 50% CTR means that from every 2 impressions, your website is getting 1 visitor.

-Filters: These filters (Queries, Pages and Countries etc.) allow you to reach some specific data set for analysis.
-For example, my target market is Pakistan and I want to see keywords performance in search results in last seven days for Desktop users who searched through Google’s website.
+- Filters: These filters (Queries, Pages, and Countries, etc.) allow you to reach specific data sets for analysis.
+For example, my target market is Pakistan, and I want to see keyword performance in search results in the last seven days for Desktop users who searched through Google’s website.

 Search Analytics Hack: 9 – 15 Analysis

-Using search analytics data 9-15 analysis can be performed to improve website’s presence in search results.
-This can result in increased traffic.
+Here, I want to talk about 9-15 analysis that can be performed using data from search analytics to improve a website’s presence in search results.
+This can also result in increased traffic.

 What is 9 – 15 Analysis?

-Google shows 10 results per page and studies say that results at bottom of the page have minimal chances of getting clicks, and so the results on next page.
+As I mentioned earlier, Google shows 10 results per page.
+Studies say that the results at the bottom of a page have minimal chances of getting clicks, and so do the results on the next page.

-Separate this range of queries from data with clicks, impressions and CTR.
+- Separate this range of queries from data in terms of clicks, impressions and CTR.

-Clean the keywords e.g. remove quotes (“) and other punctuation marks.
+- Clean the keywords, i.e, remove quotes (“) and other punctuation marks.

-Separate keywords with zero searches and save them in another sheet.
-Now you have two data sets.
-One having keywords with searches and other having keywords without searches.
+- Separate keywords with zero searches and save them in another sheet.
+Now, you have two data sets.
+One having keywords with searches and the other having keywords without searches.
 What’s common between both data sets is that they both are ranking between 9th and 15th positions in Google.

-Although these keywords do not have searches in keyword planner, but they are appearing in Google search console.
-Why?
-Well, this means that people search them but not often.
-So, optimizing them can produce some benefits.
-To reap those benefits, use them in content or as anchor texts in internal links.
-That’s it.
+- Although these keywords do not have searches in keyword planner, they are still appearing in Google search console.
+This means that people search for them but not often.
+So, optimizing them can produce some results.
+To reap those benefits, use them in your content or as anchor texts in internal links.

 Next in our queue are crawl errors.
 Google reports 3 types of errors;

-Soft 404s: These are the errors when a resource does not exist at server but, to entertain visitors, it is wrapped with a custom page with 200 status code.
-Or a message “Page not found” is being displayed on the page without throwing a proper 404 server status code.
+- Soft 404s: These are the errors when a resource does not exist on the server but, to entertain visitors, it is wrapped with a custom page with a 200 status code.
+Or a message “Page not found” is displayed on the page without throwing a proper 404 server status code.
 Google treats such pages as soft 404s.

-Not Found Pages: These are the actual not found URLs that are properly throwing 404 server status codes.
+- Not Found Pages: These are the actual not found URLs that properly throw 404 server status codes.

 How to Deal with Crawl Errors?

-For soft 404s, try to throw proper 404 server status code for both, the users and the search engine bots.
+- For soft 404s, try to throw a proper 404 server status code for both, the users and the search engine bots.

-If they are linked with any external and/or internal resource.
-If so, redirect them to the most relevant webpage available on your website, other than home page.
-After redirection, remove their internal links too.
+- If they are linked with any external and/or internal resource.
+If so, redirect them to the most relevant webpage available on your website, other than the home page.
+After redirection, remove their internal links, too.

-If they are only internally linked.
-If so, remove their internal links.
+- If they are only internally linked, remove their internal links.
 404 pages should not be linked from any internal resource.

-You can check above cases by clicking the reported URL in WMT crawl errors section.
+You can check the above cases by clicking the reported URL in WMT crawl errors section.

-Google does not crawl ‘not found’ pages when a 404 status code is being thrown by server and does not index such pages as well.
-But a soft 404, as it throws ‘200 status code’, indicates a live page and Google goes for indexing it.
+Google does not crawl ‘not found’ pages when a 404 status code is being thrown by server.
+Such pages are not indexed as well.
+A soft 404, which throws ‘200 status code’, indicates a live page and ends up being indexed by Google.